RodrigoVila/codecrypto-faucet/README.md

 - Replace the address inside blockchain/genesis.json:
 - [ ] At "alloc" object
 - [ ] At the "extradata" string.
-NOTE: There should be 64 "0" before the the address (image starts with 0xA) and 130 after (image ends with 914).
+NOTE: There should be 64 "0" before the the address (below image address starts with ebc) and 130 after (address ends with 3d3).

 ![image](https://github.com/RodrigoVila/codecrypto-faucet/assets/42290738/650dacf5-707c-4b2c-86c6-f01cd438d29d)